Tips for Effective Lead Nurturing and Management

-Lead nurturing has been shown to turn 15-20% of “not ready to buy” prospects into sales (Gleanster).
-Keeping in touch with your leads can help you make more money from your sales pipeline than you would have otherwise.
+Efficient lead nurturing strategy has been shown to turn 15-20% of “not ready to buy” prospects into sales (Gleanster).
+Keeping in touch with your leads can help you make more money from your sales pipeline than otherwise.

 At the same time, if you follow up too often, your leads may get tired of your emails and choose not to hear from you anymore.